Contents

 That is the cost of creating a purchase order and getting it approved by the appropriate stakeholder.
 Put another way, the more complex the process, the higher the cost.

-That’s why it is important to understand the cost of your efficient purchasing process to optimize it for your company.
+That’s why it is important to understand the cost of your efficient purchase process to optimize it for your company.

-As per the research done by Hackett Group, companies with manual purchasing process has 30-40% higher procurement costs compared to companies that use an automated purchasing process.
+As per the research done by Hackett Group, companies with manual purchasing processes has 30-40% higher procurement costs compared to companies that use an automated purchasing process.

-So how do you optimize your purchasing process?
+So how do you optimize your purchase process?

 Automate it using purchasing software and reduce the time spent creating and approving purchase order requests.